apptio/kr8/README.md

 Clusters have:

   - Cluster configuration, which can be used as part of the Jsonnet configuration later.
-This consists of things like the cluster name, type, region etc
+This consists of things like the cluster name, type, region etc. Key: `_cluster`.
-  - Components, which you'd like to install in a cluster
+  - Components, which you'd like to install in a cluster.
+Key: `_components`.
   - Component configuration, which is modifications to a component which are specific to a cluster.
 An example of this might be the path to an SSL certificate for the nginx-ingress controller, which may be different across cloud providers.

-## Taskfiles

-Instead of reinventing the wheel, the kr8 ecosystem makes uses of the [Task](https://github.com/go-task/task) tool to generate the cluster configuration.
-The task files generally call kr8 in order to render the manifests for a component.
-We chose task because it supports yaml and json configuration files, which mean we can continue to leverage jsonnet to write taskfiles where needed.
+Key: `<component_name>`.

 ## Jsonnet

 All configuration for kr8 is written in [Jsonnet](https://jsonnet.org/).
 Jsonnet was chosen because it allows us to use code for configuration, while staying as close to JSON as possible.

 # Building